1. Home

 While the charging times may seem high, it’s important to note that EV owners usually do not charge from a completely dead battery to a completely full one, as it's more common to charge in stages.
 If you only drive a few miles each day, an overnight charge on a Level 1 charger with a lower charge rate may be enough to keep your batteries topped off and ready to go.

 To calculate the number of solar panels you’ll need to charge your EV, you need to look at your daily driving patterns.
-Roughly speaking, the more you drive every day, the more you’ll deplete your battery between charges, and the more power you’ll need to recharge your battery to full again.
+Roughly speaking, the more you drive every day, the more power you’ll need to recharge the battery to full again.
 In reality, most people only replenish what they need to make their daily commute and a little bit more for errands around town.

-Before the pandemic, the U.S. Department of Transportation’s Federal Highway Administration calculated the average number of miles driven to be a little over 14,000 miles per year or around 40 miles per day.
+Before the pandemic, the Federal Highway Administration calculated the average number of miles driven to be a little over 14,000 miles per year or around 40 miles per day.
 We'll use this number for our example.

 To begin, let's look at how much electricity our sample cars use for every 10 miles driven, according to the Environmental Protection Agency's fuel economy estimates: